The Post-Covid World

 “Crisis can be… a catalyst or can speed up changes that are on the way — it almost can serve as an accelerant.”

 In the wake of the outbreak, everything from doctors appointments to schooling to workouts went online.
-As more people worked, learned, banked, exercised, relaxed, and even sought medical care from home during Covid-19, they received a crash course in just how much can be accomplished at home.
+As more people have worked, learned, banked, exercised, relaxed, and even sought medical care from home during Covid-19, they have gotten a crash course in just how much can be accomplished at home.

-A year into the pandemic, some countries have resumed daily life, while some have seen resurging cases and renewed lockdowns.
+Almost two years into the pandemic, some countries have resumed daily life, while some have seen resurging cases and renewed lockdowns.
 As vaccines are doled out, a complete return to normal still remains uncertain for many, but what’s certain is the fact that the pandemic has fundamentally impacted several industries.
-Given how far we’ve moved into digital spaces, it’s hard to imagine people will return fully to brick-and-mortar alternatives, for one.

 In some cases, the technological changes inspired by Covid-19 will come in the form of an acceleration of existing trends — for example, industrial automation and contactless payments.
 In other cases, like virtual reality, 3D printing, or telehealth, the crisis may change the course of the industry, enabling companies to demonstrate value that, until now, consumers have been unable or unwilling to see.